-The healthy homes standards will make significant changes to the quality of New Zealand rental accommodation and will bring many positive benefits for tenants through living in a warmer, drier home.
+The healthy homes standards have implemented significant changes to the quality of New Zealand rental accommodation and bring many positive benefits for tenants now living in warmer, drier homes.

-The standards create specific and minimum requirements for all rental properties in respect of heating, insulation, ventilation, draught stopping, moisture ingress and drainage.
+The standards create specific and minimum requirements for all rental properties in respect of heating, insulation, ventilation, draught stopping, moisture ingress, and drainage.